vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 ### How to enable read permissioning?

-For read permissioning, we need `vmbc-ethers.js` which is a modified version of open-source ethersjs.
+For read permissioning, we need `vmbc-ethers-extension` which is a modified version of open-source ethersjs.
 In `values.yaml`, under `permissioning` section change `ethPermissioningReadEnabled` value to `true` for read permissioning.
 User has to enable both read and write permissioning to test "read permissioning".

 ### How to test read permissioning?